Cloud-Code-Academy/module5-soql-mhphilips3/README.md

 For #12, do I really need to put in the 'expr0', 'expr1', etc... to pull out the aggregated expression?
 Is there a more dynamic way or is this it?

+FOR #15, this just is looking for the youngest contacts??
+Spent some time trying to figure out how to pull the contacts with the most recent birthdays (before realized this asked for birthdates).
+Would be curious how to look for most recent birthdays, which would be more useful, maybe.

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15708540&assignment_repo_type=AssignmentRepo)